lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Public Functions
 ================

-The first section should be the layer that which the function resides.
-The second section should be separated by snakecase and have the library the function is a part of.
-The third section should also be separated by snakecase and describe the function's purpose.
-If there are multiple words in the third section they should be written in CamelCase.
+The first section should be separated by snakecase and have the library the function is a part of.
+The second section should also be separated by snakecase and describe the function's purpose.
+If there are multiple words in the second section they should be written in CamelCase.
 Ex

 .. code-block:: c

-    Layer_Library_Function();
+    Library_Function();
-    BSP_Contactor_GetState();
+    Contactor_GetState();

 Descriptions for public functions should be included above the function definition in the source file and above the declaration in the header file.

 =================
 Private Functions
 =================

 Code duplication should be avoided by using private functions instead.
-Their format is the same as public functions but do not need to have the layer section in their name.
-Their description should be included in the source file, not the header file.
+Their format is the same as public functions but their description should be included in the source file, not the header file.
+All private functions should be ``static`` and can be implemented in one of two ways.

 .. code-block:: c